partiallyordered/mojaloop-cli/README.md

 ```

 ### TODO
-- version assertion in GH Actions
+- version assertion in GH Actions to prevent releasing a version that doesn't correspond with the
+    version in Cargo.toml
+- only open port-forward to services actually needed for a given action.
+I.e. don't open quoting
+    service port-forward for central ledger actions.
 - use nix for building
 - puppet should be able to "hijack" fsps temporarily by
   1. getting their endpoints and storing them locally